theRealAph/ScopeLocals/README.md

 DatabaseContext.run(() -> doSomething());
 ```

-that is to say, run an entire operation in the outer scope of teh
+that is to say, run an entire operation in the outer scope of the
 scope local binding.

 ### Recursion detection and counting